flyerhzm/rails_best_practices/README.md

 Issue
 -----

+If you install the rails_best_practices with bundler-installed github-sourced gem, please use the following command instead.

+    bundle exec rails_best_practices .

 If you got NoMethodError or any syntax error, you should use debug mode to detect which file rails_best_practices is parsing and getting the error.

     rails_best_practices -d .